-A lack of transparency will rot any business relationship, particularly when it impacts on expected deliverables.
-Clients fail to reveal key commercial information to agencies, under the guise of confidentiality, but in reality all it says is ‘I don’t trust you with this information about the business’.
+A lack of transparency will rot any business relationship, particularly when it impacts expected deliverables.
+Clients fail to reveal key commercial information to agencies under the guise of confidentiality.
+Still, it says, ‘I don’t trust you with this information about the business’.

-The result is an agency that second guesses themselves all the time, just in case there is something they don’t know that will render the work they have done as unsuitable.
+The result is an agency that second-guesses itself all the time, just in case something they don’t know will render the work they have done as unsuitable.

 Agencies are also guilty of it.
-I once worked with an agency who didn’t advise us that a key member of the account management team had resigned and was leaving the agency until the day before their last day.
+I once worked with an agency that didn’t advise us that a key account management team member had resigned and was leaving the agency until the day before their last day.

 There is no such thing as a completely flat team structure.
-There is always someone who has to run the show and make the big decisions and job titles tell us who this is, even if your business card says chief evangelist or big kahuna, it’s not fooling anyone.
+Someone has to run the show and make the big decisions, and job titles tell us who this is; even if your business card says chief evangelist or big kahuna, it’s not fooling anyone.

-Client/agency relationships start and end at the highest levels of both sides of the agreement and where it can all go terribly wrong is when the two chiefs of the deal continue to conduct business outside the team working on the day to day.
+Client/agency relationships start and end at the highest levels of both sides of the agreement, and where it can all go wrong is when the two chiefs of the deal continue to conduct business outside the team working on the day-to-day.

-Back in my early days I worked in a fairly lean marketing team, as a result I was often tasked with running complex Marcomms campaigns on my own, and whilst I reported into my superior regularly I would often find out about strategic changes to the brief from the AM working on the business, well after the fact.
+Back in my early days, I worked in a fairly lean marketing team.
+As a result, I was often tasked with running complex Marcomms campaigns on my own.
+While I reported to my superior regularly, I often learned about strategic changes to the brief from the AM working on the business well after the fact.

 Why?
-Because my boss and the GAD would catch up for drinks after work, talk about the business and override decisions I’d been charged with making and amend briefs.
+Because my boss and the GAD would catch up for drinks after work, talk about the business and override decisions, I’d been charged with making and amending briefs.
 The GAD would inform the agency, but the boss would often ‘forget’ to inform me.

-The result, I didn’t trust my boss and I didn’t trust the GAD, which impacted negatively on my relationship with the entire agency team.
+As a result, I didn’t trust my boss, and I didn’t trust the GAD, which negatively impacted my relationship with the entire agency team.